-Credit Hours: 3 Pre or Co-requisite: ENG 100 + UNS100 (co) ENG 100
+Credit Hours: 3 Pre -requisite: ENG 100

-Chemistry is the study of matter and interactions .
-This course introduces the principles of chemistry including: elements and their symbols, the periodic table, names and formulas of compounds, chemical reactions, balancing chemical equations, stoichiometry, and other major principles of organic and in-organic substances.
+Chemistry is the study of matter and interactions.
+This course introduces the principles of chemistry including: elements and their symbols, the periodic table, names and formulas of compounds, chemical reactions. balancing chemical equations, stoichiometry, and other major principles of organic and in-organic substances.
 Laws and applications will also be described in this course.
 This course gives the students a full idea about the basic definitions of chemistry, chemical interactions and laws, and characteristics of mater.
 Also, it reviews important algebraic concepts and introduces the use of these concepts in chemistry.

-Credit Hours: 1 Pre or Co-requisite: ENG 100 + CHE 205
+Credit Hours: 1 Co-requisite: CHE 205

 This course introduces the principles and concepts of chemistry with the emphasis on laboratory skills and practical hands-on experiences for the students.
-This course will have laboratory experiments, simulated experiments, demonstrations and group activities for the students that illustrate the principles and concepts for the course CHE 205
+This course will have laboratory experiments, simulated experiments, demonstrations and group activities for the students that illustrate the principles and concepts for the course CHE 205.